GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 # Quick Episode-Editing Guide

 This quick guide is meant to give you a highly compact introduction to editing the episodes in this lesson.
-If you would rather get a more detailed explanation we refer you to the [Full-Episode-Editing Guide](#Full-Episode-Editing-Guide).
+If you would rather get a more detailed explanation we refer you to the [Full Episode Editing Guide](#Full-Episode-Editing-Guide).

 <br/>